 Orlistat for weight loss

 When combined with a low calorie diet and exercise, Orlistat can help you to lose an extra 1lb for every 2lb you would lose by diet and exercise alone - an extra 50%.
 In clinical trials, almost twice as many obese patients who received Orlistat, achieved an average weight loss of 10 percent or more of their body weight in one year, compared to those on diet alone.
 In addition, a significant number of patients who stopped Orlistat regained up 35% of the weight they had lost.
-It has also been shown to reduce the incidence of type-2 diabetes by 37% in obese patients.
+It has also been shown to lower plasma insulin levels and fasting blood sugar levels which should help control in patients with type-2 diabetes.

 Many people decide to try Orlistat to aid their weight loss after reading the great Orlistat UK reviews available online.

 The Orlistat dosage is taken up to three times daily every day, seven days a week, with or up to one hour after each main meal.

 Important dosage instructions:

 - If you eat a meal with 1g - 15g of fat, you should take an Orlistat capsule with the food, or up to an hour after eating.
 This will help to block up to a third of the fat you consume whilst limiting the side effects.